toxiclibs.js

-Toxiclibs.js works great with Canvas, with SVG or any ordinary DOM element.
+Toxiclibs.js works great with Canvas, SVG or any DOM element.
 Examples below pair with such fine libraries as: Processing.js, Three.js, or Raphael.js for SVG.

 Getting Started with Toxiclibs.js